magnephoria/gemma/readme.txt

 === Gemma ===
 Contributors: aventurin
 Requires at least: 6.2
-Tested up to: 6.6
+Tested up to: 6.7
 Requires PHP: 7.4
-Stable tag: 0.9.4
+Stable tag: 0.9.5
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==

-Gemma is an elegantly styled and modern block theme.
+A modern block theme with an elegant and clean style.
 Create versatile and beautiful websites with the power of the block editor.

 == Resources ==